jtherrmann/cs372-battleship/README.md

     implement a GUI when we implement networked multiplayer, because we could convert the game to a web app.
 As players / project owners, we like this idea.
-- As a player, I want the ability to play against the computer.
+- As a player, I want to play against the computer.
   - Players / project owners and developers agree this can be a low-priority, long-term goal.
 The developers do not know much about AI anyway.
 - As a player, I want to play in fully 3-D virtual reality.